Transformers learn to implement preconditioned gradient descent for in-context learning: Setting: training linear transformers over random linear regression

-At first glance, the above attention appears to be oversimplified.
-But we will argue that a deep transformer with the above attentions can implement various optimization methods for linear regression.
+At first glance, the omission of the softmax operation \eqref{eq:linear} might seem over-simplified.
+But, \citep{von2022transformers} proves such attention can implement gradient descent, and we will prove in \autoref{lem:express} that it can also implement various algorithms to solve linear regression in-context.

-\textbf{C. Architecture for in-context inference.} To predict $\wstar^\top \tx{n+1}$, the input matrix $Z_0$ is given to a transformer architecture with attentions.
-Specifically, we consider a repetition of attentions with residual connections.
-Let $Z_{\ell}$ denote the hidden representation of the input matrix at layer $\ell$ that obeys the following update equation across the layers
+\underline{\emphh{Architecture for prediction.}} We now present the neural network architecture that will be used throughout this paper.
+For the number of layers $L$, we define an \emphh{$L$-layer transformer} as a stack of $L$ linear self-attention blocks.
+Formally, denoting by $Z_\ell$ the output of the $\ell^{\text{th}}$ layer attention, we define

-The scaling factor $\frac{1}{n}$ is used only for ease of notation and does not influence the expressive power of the transformer.
-The parameters of the above transformer can be optimized over various instances of training inputs for in-context-learning.
+The scaling factor $\nicefrac{1}{n}$ is used only for ease of notation and does not influence the expressive power of the transformer.
+Given $Z_L$, we define $\NF_L (Z_0; \{P_\ell,Q_\ell\}_{\ell=0,1,\dots L-1}) = -[Z_{L}]_{(d+1),(n+1)}$, i.e., the $(d+1,n+1)$-th entry of $Z_{L}$.
+The reason for the minus sign is to be consistent with \citep{von2022transformers}, and we will clarify such a choice in \autoref{lem:express}.
+For training, the parameters are optimized to minimize in-context loss as

-\textbf{D. The in-context loss.} For the number of layers $k$, we use $Z_k$ to predict the response associated with $\tx{n+1}$.
-This is equivalent to using the lower corner of matrix $Z_{k}$, i.e., $[Z_{k}]_{(d+1),(n+1)}$, to predict $\wstar^\top \tx{n+1}$.
-In particular, for technical reasons we will clarify in Lemma~\ref{lemma:construction_for_adaptive_GD}, we will use the negative entry, i.e., $-[Z_{k}]_{(d+1),(n+1)}$ to predict $\wstar^\top \tx{n+1}$.
-Hence the in-context loss becomes (recall the layer update rule \eqref{eq:linear})